Francis Maude: In government, 1983–1992

 Maude was first elected to the House of Commons to represent the constituency of North Warwickshire in the Conservative Party's landslide victory at the 1983 general election.
 In 1984, he became the parliamentary private secretary to the Minister for Employment Peter Morrison.
 Maude then became an assistant government whip (1985–87) and Minister for Corporate and Consumer Affairs (1987–89), then part of the DTI.
 A Thatcherite, Maude was appointed in 1989 the Minister for Europe in the Foreign and Commonwealth Office to spearhead the policy outlined in the Bruges Speech, attacking the Delors Plan in order to exclude Britain from an economic and political Union of Europe.
 In 1992 he acted as deputy for Chancellor of the Exchequer Norman Lamont and was one of the two UK signatories to the Maastricht Treaty.

 Maude was one of the first "men in grey suits" to hold discussions with Margaret Thatcher in November 1990 after she failed to win the first round of a leadership election.
 He told Thatcher that he would support her as long as she went on, but he did not believe she could win the leadership contest.

 After John Major became prime minister, Maude was made the Financial Secretary to the Treasury.
 However, in the 1992 general election, he lost his seat to the Labour Party candidate, Mike O'Brien, and was thus forced to vacate his ministerial roles.
 According to Daniel Finkelstein of The Times, the loss came as a 'terrible blow' to Maude; all his peers had managed to cling on and were together forming a government.
 In the Dissolution Honours that year, he was made a member of the Privy Council.

-In a 2006 interview, Maude stated that the introduction of Section 28 legislation whilst he was in Government (which banned Councils from promoting homosexuality and led to the closure of gay support groups) was "a mistake", adding it might have even contributed to the AIDS death of his brother Charles, who was homosexual, among others.
-In 2012, he expanded further on his views on Section 28, saying "in hindsight, it was very wrong — very wrong.
-It was a legislative provision that came out of honourable motives.
-It took me some time to realise what an emblem of intolerance Section 28 had become for gay people.
-It was the tip of a deep iceberg — the iceberg below the surface being a host of anti-gay social attitudes."
+In interviews in 2006 and 2012, Maude regretted having supported the introduction of Section 28 legislation whilst he was in Government (which banned Councils from promoting homosexuality) describing the policy in hindsight as "a mistake" and "very wrong", adding it might have even contributed to the AIDS death of his brother Charles, who was homosexual.